rtamalin/rmt-client-testing/README.md

 You can run `make rmt-setup` to ensure that the RMT is setup to support registering clients with your configured registration code.

+## Simulating client registrations

+You can run `make client-register` to register a number of simulated clients, controlled by the NUM_CLIENTS Makefile variable, defaulting to 1000.

+You can override the number of clients by specifying the desired value on the make command line, e.g. `make NUM_CLIENTS=100 client-register`.

+If the required hardware info to simulate the specified number of clients doesn't exist, it will be automatically generated using the `rmt-hwinfo-generator` tool.
+This data can also be manually generated using the `make NUM_CLIENTS generated-hwinfo`.
+The `HwInfoStats.json` file in the top-level directory of the generated client datastore provides details about the generated set of simulated clients.

+## Simulating client keepalive heartbeat updates

+You can simulate clients sending keepalive heartbeat updates using the `client-update` Makefile target, again with the number of clients being controlled via the `NUM_CLIENTS` Makefile variable.

+To simulate triggering keepalive heartbeat updates for 100 clients, you can run `make NUM_CLIENTS=100 client-update`.
+You will need to have registered those simulated clients first though.

+## Simulating client deregistration.

+You can simulate clients deregistering using the `client-deregister` Makefile target, again with the number of clients being controlled via the `NUM_CLIENTS` Makefile variable.

+To deregister 100 simulated clients that were previously registered you can run `make NUM_CLIENTS-100 client-deregister`.

 # Tools available in this repo

 The repo provides a number of tools for use with testing client